Between Fires: Irradiated Imaginations and Anti-Nuclear Solidarities. Graphic design by Ayym Zhaishylyk. 13 Feb –

 From 13 February to 17 May 2026, Framer Framed presents the exhibition Between Fires: Irradiated Imaginations and Anti-Nuclear Solidarities, curated by writer and researcher Fabienne Rachmadiev and presented in partnership with Sonic Acts as part of Sonic Acts Biennial 2026.

-Further, the secrecy surrounding nuclear programmes, citing strategic safety concerns, results in the withholding of data and archives that are important for justice.
-Behind these geopolitical, financial and militarised structures of the atom lie the lifeworlds of those directly affected by the cycle of mining uranium to detonating and testing nuclear weapons, turning bodies and lands into storage sites of nuclear waste.
-Compounded by radiation’s invisibility, the carefully constructed invisibility of nuclear infrastructures serves as a double erasure, complicating solidarity and cooperation between affected people and territories.
+Behind the geopolitical, financial and militarised structures of the atom, lie the lifeworlds of those directly affected by the cycle of mining uranium to detonating and testing nuclear weapons, turning bodies and lands into storage sites of nuclear waste.
+Compounded by radiation’s famed invisibility, the carefully constructed invisibility of nuclear infrastructures serves as a double erasure, complicating solidarity and cooperation between affected people and territories.

-The Nevada-Semey anti-nuclear movement sought to undo precisely this obscuring by uniting affected communities from Kazakhstan and the US, successfully ending Soviet nuclear testing in 1989.
-In a particularly moving gesture, the Nevada-Semey movement saw hundreds of people walking together between two pillars of fire, an ancient purification ritual, harnessed to undo the steppe of radiation.
-The exhibition Between Fires seeks to renew this intention of Nevada-Semey by connecting irradiated lifeworlds through new and existing poetic, visual and sonic contributions, featuring works by artists including buulbuul, Demian DinéYazhi’, Inas Halabi, Äsel Kadyrkhanova, Dilyara Kaipova, Almagul Menlibayeva, Kamila Narysheva & Vicky Clarke, and Roger Peet, as well as research presentations by Kamila Smagulova and the International Institute of Social History (IISG) – testifying to the temporalities and spatialities of nuclear colonialism across various geographies.
+The exhibition at Framer Framed seeks to renew this transnational intention of anti-nuclear movements, by connecting irradiated lifeworlds through new and existing poetic, visual, and sonic art, featuring works by artists including buulbuul, Demian DinéYazhi’, Inas Halabi, Äsel Kadyrkhanova, Dilyara Kaipova, Almagul Menlibayeva, Kamila Narysheva & Vicky Clarke, Roger Peet, and Emilija Škarnulytė, as well as research presentations by Kamila Smagulova (Leiden University) and the International Institute of Social History (IISG) – testifying to the temporalities and spatialities of nuclear colonialism across various geographies.

 The exhibition features two new works by buulbuul and Äsel Kadyrkhanova, co-commissioned by Framer Framed and Sonic Acts. buulbuul’s project The Burial of a Brown Goose is both an installation and performance, tracing lifelines from regions in Kazakhstan scarred by nuclear testing and radiation, focusing on human and more-than-human interaction in the midst of genocide and colonial violence. Äsel Kadyrkhanova’s Nükte consists of a video-animation and large-scale drawing installation that reflects on the incognisability of landscape, specifically the landscape marked by the presence of radiation.